 Metal roofing is not as cheap as asphalt roofing, but it is not the most expensive option either.
 Metal roofing is also quick and easy to install.
 Often it comes in large sheets that require less labor than individual shingles.
 Some homeowners may object to the sound of rain on a metal roof, but this can be mitigated with proper insulation.

 In the last few decades, a number of synthetic roofing materials have come onto the market.
-These materials have a variety of properties that increase durability and reduce the need for maintenance.
+These materials have a variety of properties that increase durability and reduce the need for roof maintenance.
 They are manufactured to mimic the look of almost every other roofing material, from wood shake to terracotta tile.